microsoft/aed-rust-learn-content/automated-tests/includes/1-unit-tests.md

 # Unit Tests

-Unit Tests in Rust are simple functions marked with the `#[test]` attribute that verify that the non-test code is functioning in the expected manner.These functions are only compiled when testing our code.
+Unit Tests in Rust are simple functions marked with the `#[test]` attribute that verify that the non-test code is functioning in the expected manner.
+These functions are only compiled when testing our code.

 The bodies of test functions typically perform some setup, run the code we want to test, then assert